Principles for Responsible Management Education (PRME)

 In its commitment to teaching ethical values and corporate social responsibility, and its belief that its own organizational practices should serve as example of the values and attitudes it conveys to its students, the Graham School of Management is an advanced signatory of the Principles for Responsible Management Education (PRME).
 PRME is a United Nations Global Compact sponsored initiative launched in 2007 with the mission to inspire and champion responsible management education, research and thought leadership globally.
 The PRME provides a framework for business schools and universities worldwide to adapt teaching and research methodologies to the new challenges and opportunities facing business in the 21st century.
 The Graham School of Management, an AACSB accredited institution, is devoted to the worldwide promotion and continuous improvement of higher education in business administration and management, and as a signatory to PRME, the School is a member of an international group of institutions in the commitment to encourage social responsibility in the creation of a sustainable global economy.

-David Parker, assistant professor of business law, and Associate Dean Kate Watland serve as facilitators of the PRME program at the Graham School of Management.
+David Parker, assistant professor of business law, serves as a facilitator of the PRME program at the Graham School of Management.
 The School's partnership with PRME is included in the Graham School of Management's strategic plan.
 And the School reports annually to PRME on its efforts.

 The PRME Principles